manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 are stored on disk in a structure that allows to quickly locate a desired data element (but writing data into this structure is slow).</p>

 <p>If we want to cover all four qualities, all three mechanisms need to be combined.
-Let’s see how this works in practice.</p>
+Let's see how this works in practice.</p>

 <h4 id="the-commit-log">The commit log</h4>
 <p>The first step taken storage-wise is to write the row data of our INSERT into the commit log.</p>